 - Children are forbidden to use mobile phones in school.
 It is recognised that technologies, such as mobile phones with data plans that include Internet access through 3G/4G phone networks, present a new route to access undesirable material and communication media that are impossible for the school to monitor and filter.
+This ban also applies to other technologies with internet access such as smart watches or tablets.
+They should not be brought into school.

 - Pupils are not allowed to keep phones in their bags, lockers or about their person during the school day.
 Mobile phones must not be used during lessons or formal school time.
 The use by students of cameras in mobile phones is forbidden in school/ on site at any time and the sending of abusive or inappropriate text messages is forbidden.
 Serious sanctions will be administered should pupils ignore this rule, including confiscation of the phone which may then have to be collected on their behalf by a responsible adult.
 Repeat offences may result in confiscation of the phone for an extended length of time and could even result in exclusion.